repomerm23-prog/DPRES-PROJECT/README.md

-Got it 👍 I’ll clean up your draft into a well-spaced, professional GitHub README with consistent Markdown formatting.
-Here’s the polished version with perfect spacing and alignment:

 # DPRES – Disaster Preparedness Platform

 The **DPRES Website** is a prototype platform designed to spread awareness, train, and prepare students and institutions for disaster risk management.
 It focuses on prevention, preparedness, and resilience through interactive modules, real-time alerts, and VR-based drills.